The content of the article should correspond to one of the following branches of science and groups of specialties:

 Requirements to article design

 For the publication of the article in time, it is necessary to provide the editorial office 4 months before the next issue of the journal at least:

-- bibliography (15 Russian and 3 foreign sources at least) are situated at the end of the article.
-Sources are arranged in alphabetical order and they must be made out in two versions:
+* bibliography are situated at the end of the article.
+Sources are arranged in alphabetical order.

 The maximum length of the title is 10-12 words.
 Too long titles, as well as short ones, are difficult to perceive for the readers.
 The title of the article should be: informative, concise, fit the scientific style of the text, contain the main keywords characterizing the topic (subject) of research and the content of the work.
 The title should be easy to perceive for readers and simply identified by the search engines.

 * Initials, surname, academic degree, academic title of the author (s) and the name of the organization in which they work, telephone, e-mail in italics